By Mark A. Leon

 - Tell us that housing is really cheap here – A one bedroom in downtown Charleston will run you about $1100 – $1300 with an average of $100 a month for electric (we need our air-conditioning) and $120 for cable and internet.
 Don’t forget you have to pay an annual tax for your vehicle as well.
 So $1500 a month for a one bedroom is cheap.
 Check other parts of the country.
 We are peaking up quickly as one of the higher costs of living.

 - Tell us we have ample parking for a mid sized city – In 2009, a parking ticket was $10.00.
 Now it is $45.00.
-Last week, by the Battery it was 2 hour free non-residential parking and free after 6 PM until 8 AM the next day and free on weekends.
+The Battery used to be 2 hour free non-residential parking and free after 6 PM until 8 AM the next day and free on weekends.
 Now it is 1 hour from 8 AM to 8 PM (including weekends).
 The number of meters in relation to the activities (SC Aquarium, College of Charleston, TCF Bank Arena, Theater District, Restaurants, Market, Art Galleries, etc.) is not proportionate.
-Also, the rates in parking garages have increased ahead of the cost of living as well.
+Also, the rates in parking garages have increased comparatively to the cost of living adjustments .

-- Tell us the dating scene is easy – If you ask around you are going to hear crazy ratios of male to female with females having anywhere from a 4:1 to 7:1 ratio.
+- Tell us the dating scene is easy – If you ask around, you are going to hear crazy ratios of male to female with females having anywhere from a 4:1 to 7:1 ratio.
 The truth is that Charleston is 52.5% female and 47.5% male.
 Yes, females have an advantage, but that isn’t the core issue.
-With so many transplants and growth of businesses like Boeing, online dating has increased in popularity.
+With so many transplants and growth of businesses like Boeing, BenefitFocus Volvo and Blackbaud, online dating has increased in popularity.
 Add the factor of our drinking and social culture and nailing down a commitment is one of the hardest things to do here in Charleston.

 - Ask us if flooding is an issue in Charleston – Some of us may just laugh at you, while others may show off their insurance claims.
 Many of us have more than one flood damage claim that we can lay stake to.
 Either way, we don’t like to talk about the flooding.
 It is almost impossible to avoid.